-Recorded live on October 31 and November 1, 1991, during the Total Music Meeting at the Haus der jungen Talente in Berlin, Touchin’ On Trane is a tribute to John Coltrane.
-Even though the album does not contain any covering of Coltrane’s songs, it is often considered the best tribute to Coltrane ever recorded, thanks to how Charles Gayle, William Parker, and Rashied Ali managed to expand on his accomplishments.
+Recorded live on October 31 and November 1, 1991, during the Total Music Meeting at the Haus der jungen Talente in Berlin, Touchin’ on Trane is a tribute to John Coltrane.
+Even though the album does not contain any covers of Coltrane’s songs, it is often considered to be the best tribute to Coltrane ever recorded, thanks to how Charles Gayle, William Parker, and Rashied Ali managed to expand upon his accomplishments.

 Charles Gayle: tenor saxophone; William Parker: bass; Rashied Ali: drums

 This is Americana, reviewed and interpreted as never before.
 The Penguin Guide to Jazz calls it a “marvelous examination,” but you can expect it to be extravagant, brilliant, and sometimes disconcerting, like an examination that Frank Zappa would have conducted.
 Bill Frisell makes it as surprising as it is enjoyable.